instant payments bank transfers switzerland

 • Emergencies: If a friend or family member ends up in a situation where they desperately need money, you can use instant payments to send them financial help immediately.
 They receive the money right away, even if it is the weekend or the middle of the night.

-Will Swiss banks introduce instant payments?
+Which Swiss banks offer instant payments?

-From August, 2024, Swiss banks will have to be able to receive instant payments from other Swiss banks.
+From August 20, 2024, Swiss banks will have to be able to receive instant payments from other Swiss banks.
 Smaller banks which process less than 500,000 transfers per year have until the end of 2026 to get set up.

 But Swiss banks are not obligated to offer outgoing instant payments.